hphelion/documentation/cloudos/install.customize-network-settings.md

 True.
 If you plan to use the DUAL Network mode, set the VLAN value to False.
 Note: The Operational Dashboard displays subsequent options based on the following rules:

  a.
-If os_sdn and public are both set to VLAN=True, the only displayed choice for Network mode will be SINGLE.
+If os_sdn and public are both set to VLAN=True, the only displayed choice in the Complete Install dialog for Network mode will be SINGLE.

  b.
-If os_sdn or public are set to VLAN=False, the only displayed choice for Network mode will be DUAL.
+If os_sdn or public are set to VLAN=False, the only displayed choice in the Complete Install dialog for Network mode will be DUAL.

 5. Select the Router tab and review the settings.
 Do not make any changes.